-We have tried to both streamline and keep costs to a minimum for you the festival goer this year.
+We have tried to both streamline and keep costs to a minimum for you the festival goer this year, however, we are a victim of our success.

 The Saturday pass will provide you entry to ALL workshops and the Saturday Gala Afternoon Concert.